theupdateframework/pep-maximum-security-model/README.rst

 may have been compromised.

-If a threshold number of the targets or claimed keys have been compromised, then there is little that an attacker could do without the timestamp and snapshot keys.
-In this case, PyPI MUST simply revoke the compromised targets or claimed keys by replacing them with new keys in the root and targets roles respectively.
+If a threshold number of the targets or claimed keys have been compromised, then there is little that an attacker would be able do without the timestamp and snapshot keys.
+In this case, PyPI MUST simply revoke the compromised targets or claimed keys by replacing them with new keys in the root and targets roles, respectively.

-If a threshold number of the timestamp, snapshot and claimed keys have been compromised, then PyPI MUST take the following steps in addition to the steps taken when either the timestamp or snapshot keys are compromised:
+If a threshold number of the timestamp, snapshot, and claimed keys have been compromised, then PyPI MUST take the following steps in addition to the steps taken when either the timestamp or snapshot keys are compromised: